 The General Assembly declares that world hunger is so real and grave that this problem is a top priority concern of the Presbyterian Church and that all possible resources of the . . .
-Church, for at least the next five years, must be focused on ways and means of dealing with the problem.
-(PCUS, 1969, p.
+Church, for at least the next five years, must be focused on ways and means of dealing with the problem (PCUS, 1969, p.
 100)

-Hunger is such a powerful social concern because it is also so clearly a theological concern.
+Hunger is such a powerful social concern because it is so clearly a theological concern.
 People who starve to death are people for whom Christ died.
-The relief of hunger is so essential to faithfulness as to require new means-in this case, the creation in 1969 by the PCUS of a Hunger Program, the first hunger program in any denomination in the United States.
+The relief of hunger is so essential to a faithfulness as to require new means.
+The new means, in this case, was the creation of a Hunger Program by the PCUS, the first hunger program in any denomination in the United States.

-Meanwhile, the UPC began to deepen its analysis of the causes of poverty and hunger and to develop extensive mission programs with special regional committee structures financed by the mechanism of the annual Lenten offering, One Great Hour of Sharing.
-Initially this large fund supported world relief activities using church networks to alleviate disaster and famine as well as to resettle refugees.
-As the 1970s began the church encountered the justice demands of the Black Power and LaRaza movements.
-This pushed the UPC also to allocate part of this offering to a strategy of Self-Development of People, which supports economic empowerment projects in communities of the poor.
+Meanwhile, the UPC began to deepen its analysis of the causes of poverty and hunger and to develop extensive mission programs with special regional committee structures financed by the mechanism of the annual Lenten Offering, One Great Hour of Sharing.
+Initially, this large fund supported World Relief activities utilizing church networks to alleviate disaster and famine as well as to resettle refugees.
+As the 1970s began, the church encountered the justice demands of Black Power and LaRaza.
+This pushed the UPC also to allocate part of this offering to a strategy of Self-Development of Peoples, which supports economic empowerment projects in poor communities of color.
 Then, after several years of prodding by United Presbyterian Women to make hunger action a major mission priority, the 1975 UPC Assembly created a hunger program financed with about two million dollars of One Great Hour of Sharing funds annually.
-This program was most notable for delineating and implementing five emphases of hunger action that together address the problem systemically.
+This program was most notable for delineating and implementing five emphases of hunger action which together address the problem systemically.
 These five emphases became the common agenda of the merged hunger programs in 1979.
 They are: